 BioDwelling methodology

-BioDwelling brings together theoretical approaches of dwelling (Ingold 2005), hospitality (Derrida 2000) and whānau or extended family (Walker 2011) with the concept of sharing generative space (Aristarkhova 2012) to shape a participatory practice-led methodology that focuses on the relationships between a multi-disciplinary research group, lay publics and micro-organisms.
+BioDwelling brings together theoretical approaches of dwelling (Ingold 2005), hospitality (Derrida and Dufourmantelle 2000) and whānau or extended family (Walker 2011) with the concept of sharing generative space (Aristarkhova 2012) to shape a participatory practice-led methodology that focuses on the relationships between a multi-disciplinary research group, lay publics and micro-organisms.
 In questioning whether dwelling can be ‘the foundation for a genuinely political ecology’, Tim Ingold reminds us that ‘all creatures, human and non-human, are fellow passengers [that] through their activities continually create the conditions for each other’s existence’ (Ingold 2005: 503).
 It is this sociopolitical and mutually interactive quality of dwelling that drives the methodology of the BioDwelling project.
 As a research group with over 50 researchers, the HBBE dwells in three locations: the Department of Applied Science at Northumbria University, the School of Architecture at Newcastle University and a shared experimental home/lab space, The OME.
 BioDwelling makes use of this third location and further off-campus venues to create dwelling spaces that can engender the conditions for collaborative and cross-sectoral research.

 The New Zealand Maori language word whānau encapsulates a complex network of relationships (physical, emotional and spiritual) between family members.
 Acknowledging the complexity inherent in human relationships, human/microbial relations and biomolecular exchange, the BioDwelling project introduces the concept of the extended family or whānau to navigate the relationships that exist across the HBBE research community, a wider public community and non-human actors.
 Viewing this broader BioDwelling research community as an extended family allows the sociopolitical complexities inherent in the concept of unconditional hospitality to pervade the research.
 It encourages researchers to build relationships with lay publics and with their research subjects (organisms such as fungi and bacteria).
 In expanding unconditional hospitality to include the microbial, the research considers how (or if) we are prepared to give the microbial ‘all of one’s home and oneself’ (Derrida 2000: 77).
 Thus, BioDwelling extends participatory arts models of co-production and collaboration to encourage active and ongoing engagement with research through familial notions of kinship and responsibility.